chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/undead/shadow.md

 aliases: ["Shadow"]
 ---
 # Shadow
 *Source: Monster Manual p.
-269, Tales from the Yawning Portal, Tasha's Cauldron of Everything.
+269, Tales from the Yawning Portal, Mythic Odysseys of Theros, Tasha's Cauldron of Everything.
 Available in the SRD.*

 Shadows are undead that resemble dark exaggerations of humanoid shadows.